dereekb/dbx-components/NOTES.md

 ### Emulators In Docker
 We use Docker to run the emulators within a Docker Container.
 This lets us not worry about the host system having Java and other dependencies installed.

-The emulators require having `service_account.json` available.
-Make sure you get a valid service account JSON key file and add it to the workspace.
+The emulators do not require having `service_account.json` available, but if one is available it will be used in the background.

 To run the emulators execute: